 In Portland, Jamba Juice kiosks and Smoothie King drive-thrus have little hope.
 Green smoothies rule—packed with enough local fruits, vegetables, honey, and even algae to satisfy our mountain-scaling physiques and above-average IQs.
 In 2011, Nate Higgins and Nick Armour opened Kure Juice Bar, a ramshackle operation inside a tin shed on SE Hawthorne Boulevard.
-Now a mini-empire of four locations (including a stall at the Moda Center), Kure draws lines out the door, plus countless devotees who subscribe to its monthly juice-cleanse kits.
+Now a mini-empire of five locations, Kure draws lines out the door, plus countless devotees who subscribe to its monthly juice-cleanse kits.
 One delicious invention: the Extra Mile, a sweet, creamy concoction loaded with good coconut fat and kale superpowers.
 “It’s all dressed up to taste like dessert,” says Higgins.
 “But it’s one of the healthiest things you can put in your body.”

 The Extra Mile